 The Cardiovascular Critical Care Attending Service is a non-teaching, multi-disciplinary service comprised of a pulmonary/critical care board certified attending physician, respiratory therapist, nurse practitioner, and a clinical pharmacy specialist.
 This team provides management for post-operative cardiovascular or thoracic surgery patients in a 25-bed CVICU.
 Disease states managed include post-operative care of coronary artery bypass grafts and valve repair/replacement, sepsis resulting from a multitude of causes, pain management as well as many other disease states.

-The Emergency Medicine rotation will provide the resident an opportunity to care fora wide range of patients from those with minor injuries to the critically ill at the Greenville Memorial Medical Campus.
-This rotation will expose the resident to the essential roles of the pharmacist in the Emergency Trauma Center; including optimization of medication use through interaction with the Emergency Medicine team, order review, drug therapy monitoring, participation in high-risk procedures, monitoring use of high-risk medications, medication preparation and dispensing, providing of drug information and obtaining medication histories.
+The goal of the Emergency Department Experience is to provide the resident opportunities to build upon knowledge and skills acquired during their critical care year and apply them in direct patient care activities in the Emergency Department setting.
+This experience will expose the resident to the essential roles of the pharmacist in the Emergency Trauma Center that may include optimization of medication use through interaction with the Emergency Medicine team, order review, drug therapy monitoring, monitoring the use of high-risk medications, medication preparation and dispensing, providing of drug information, and obtaining medication histories.